futureCodersSE/web-dev-one-day/Topics/5-Flexbox-and-grid.md

 2. the second has a height of 100px
 3. the third has a height equal to twice the first row height

+Rows go from top to bottom

+In the above example, the first row, of size *1fr*, starts at the top.
+The last row, of size *2fr*, would be at the bottom of the grid area.

 **Columns**

 Grid columns are defined in the same manner as rows, except using